Take The First Step Now

 Dialectical Behavior Therapy (DBT)

 DBT is a treatment for anger, aggression, and impulsivity that successfully treats addictive behaviors.
-DBT includes cognitive and behavioral strategies to help people cope with emotions and change their behavior.
+DBT includes cognitive and behavioral strategies to help people cope with emotions and change their destructive behavior.

 12-Step Programs